-The Board has developed a set of guidelines (Section C1 of the Governance Framework) for Board committees that apply to all committees established by the Board.
+The Board has developed a set of guidelines (Section C1) for Board committees that apply to all committees established by the Board.

-The Terms of Reference for each committee are set out separately (see Sections C2-C6).
+The Terms of Reference for each committee are set out separately (see Sections C2-C5).

 The current Committees of the Board are: